Reporting Changes to Your Account

-Residents can act during a Special Enrollment Period from May 1 – October 31, 2021.
+Residents can act during the Open Enrollment Period from November 1, 2021 – January 15, 2022.
 Many current customers will see lower monthly bills.

 As of July 1, 2021, some Connecticut residents that meet specific eligibility requirements are paying $0 for their health insurance coverage through Access Health CT, thanks to the new Covered Connecticut Program created by the State of Connecticut.
 If you qualify,...